Well, you know, I was raised by a 1970s feminist. My mom had a consciousness-raising group. I used to sit at the top of the stairs and listen to them.

 Meaning

-In the quote “Well, you know, I was raised by a 1970s feminist.
+“Well, you know, I was raised by a 1970s feminist.
 My mom had a consciousness-raising group.
-I used to sit at the top of the stairs and listen to them.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that the present moment deserves attention.
+I used to sit at the top of the stairs and listen to them.” presents a viewpoint centered on life.
+It implies that every moment carries its own meaning and encourages us to remember that adaptability helps us grow.

 Theme